LOVE-ONENESS

 Love prospers new creation.
 Love carries substance and orders thought—that which is loved is enhanced.
 Between people, love is birthed in one other, ever-growing deeper.
 When love is considered a creative force instead of an emotional force only, the tenor of love takes on added significance.

-This added creative dimension is one reason people practice love meditations, sow seed for love to blossom and increase, perhaps seep into deep hurts that will promise a new future.
-Love is flexible and can work on many different levels.
+This added constructive dimension is one reason people practice love meditations, sow seed for love to blossom and increase, perhaps seep into deep hurts that will promise a new future.
+Love is flexible and can work on many different levels, even unknown to the conscious mind (See, Law of Unconscious Growth).
 A person should never underestimate the creative power of love.
+Sowing for this greater love has changed many lives, for the yielded crop is truly abundant, is applied to all other attributes of character, and makes a direct connection to the spirit within.
+Speaking the Word on love holds a similar significance.

 Matt.
 13.43 gives some indication, “Then the righteous will shine forth like the sun in the Kingdom of their Father (cjsb).”
 Jesus’ intent?—that love should be a vital part of the new creation within the disciples (new man), the new creation that shines like the sun.
 With all thy heart and all thy soul, mind, and strength signifies the attribution toward oneness; the whole being should love God, for we are that particle of Him.*

-*Jn.
+*”Particle of Him:” Jn.
 10.34, “Is it not written in your law, ‘I said, Ye are gods?’
-Also, I Jn.
+(Ps.
+82). ” Also, I Jn.
 4.16, “And we have known and believed the love God hath to us.
 God is love; and he that dwelleth in love dwelleth in God, and God in him.”

 As to the scripture, to offer love to He Who Loved You First, the God who is a Spirit and of which there can be no image, displays gratitude, unity, and wholeness with Him, and projects the nobler man toward Him.

-Sow seed for love in your heart, forgiveness, unity, and wholeness.
+Sow seed for love in your heart.
+Forgiveness, love, and wholeness,

 No one is perfect in these areas.
 Be willing to walk in what the Spirit reveals to you.

-Many have a broader faith but their heir faith may not be focused; there is no sowing of good seed.
-Their prayers ramble, nor have they prepared themselves for change.
-They are passive in their faith, not active, and usually, this can be observed in their thinking.
-Not much is new as to revelation.
-They repeat the same messages over and again, and the same results occur.
+Many have a broader faith but their faith may never be focused.
+The sowing of good seed can focus faith.
+When faith is unfocused, prayer often follows a similar path; prayers ramble, nor has the person prepared themselves for change.
+Their faith is passive, not active.
+Usually, this passivity can be observed in their thinking, prayer, and actions.
+For those who inadvertently practice passive faith, not much arrives as to new revelation.
+The same messages repeat over and again, and the same results occur.
 Are you this kind of person?
 Everyone should inspect their nature concerning faith.
-Long-standing faith is admirable, but Jesus pronounces a more evident or active faith as its companion.
+Long-standing faith is admirable, but Jesus pronounces a more evident or active faith as its companion (Epistle of James).

-It seems clear that the message delivered by Jesus bends toward the plane of enlightenment and the Christed Self: “The kingdom of God is within you,” (Lk.
+It seems clear that the message delivered by Jesus bends toward the plane of what will later become known as the Christed Self: “The kingdom of God is within you,” (Lk.
 17.21), like unto Jesus but individualized in you, yet with Jesus as central, both in his person and his teaching.
 The previous sentences seem more like what most Christians strive for.
-Be like God, the Christed Self,* for “…I am the way.”
-Jesus expounds on many attributes of character, edifying a holistic approach, both concerning faith and love.
+Be like God, the Christed Self,* for “…I am the way,” is conclusive.
+Jesus expounds on many attributes of character, edifying a holistic approach, concerning faith and love as predominate themes.
+Love is a raw constructive force, and does not necessarily come out of the emotional realm of the soul nature.

 * Lk.
 6.36, “Be ye therefore merciful, as your Father…”; Mk.
 12.14, “teaches the way of God in truth…”; Mk.
 12.29, The Lord our God is one Lord…”